 Skip to Content

-My Tour de Mont Blanc diary Day 1 – Flégère to Refuge Col de Balme
+Tour de Mont Blanc – Day 4 – Flégère to Refuge Col de Balme

-We started this year’s walk on the Tour de Mont Blanc at the spot where we had come down from the mountain last year – the top of the Flégère chair lift above Chamonix.
+We started Day 4 on the Tour de Mont Blanc (and the first walk of this year) at the spot where we had come down from the mountain last year: the top of the Flégère chair lift above Chamonix.
 Last year we had descended in brilliant sunshine but now there was a light drizzle that we hoped would soon pass.
-We’d already persuaded an elderly man at the bus stop in Les Houches to take our ‘before’ photo looking fresh and keen.
-Now we posed again for photos to mark the start of our three days in the mountains, although I could tell that my friend Julia was anxious to get off for the long day’s walk ahead.

 At the top of the Flegere Lift above Chamonix